GSA/cio.gov-redo/_posts/2017-01-19-state-of-government-IT.md

 ---
-layout: blog
+layout: post
-title: 'CIO Council Releases State of Federal IT Report'
+title: CIO Council Releases State of Federal IT Report
-description:
+excerpt: Over the past six months, the Federal CIO Council (CIOC), in partnership with GSA’s Office of Government-wide Policy, worked to author a report that would provide an understanding of where Federal IT is and how to continue to improve on managing and modernizing it.
+That report – the State of Federal Information Technology (SOFIT) Report is now released.
-date: 2017-01-19
+date: January 19, 2017
-display-date: 19 November 2017
+display-date: 19 January 2017
 author: CIO Council Operations
-tags: data-center 2017
+tags: SOFIT 2017

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 Over the past six months, the Federal CIO Council (CIOC), in partnership with GSA’s Office of Government-wide Policy, worked to author a report that would provide an understanding of where Federal IT is and how to continue to improve on managing and modernizing it.
 That report – the State of Federal Information Technology (SOFIT) Report is now released.